 Your doctor may choose different chemotherapy drugs from the ones you used when you first had the disease.
 That's because the cancer cells may have become resistant to the earlier drugs.

 Fortunately, there are a lot of treatments, including combinations of different drugs.
 Your doctor may decide to give you radiation, in addition to surgery and chemo, especially if you did not get radiation the first time you had colorectal cancer.
-Or he may alternate several chemo drugs, prescribe different strengths, or start and stop chemo to treat the cancer.
+Or they may alternate several chemo drugs, prescribe different strengths, or start and stop chemo to treat the cancer.

 Sometimes, doctors will use drugs that directly target the cancer cells.
 These have different side effects than chemotherapy drugs but only work on certain types of tumors.